* Germany in political crisis after coalition talks collapse

 "We cant be blackmailed," said Horst Seehofer, who faces a decision later on Thursday on whether he remains as CSU leader.

 "We have a tight cooperation between (Merkel's) Christian Democatic Union and the CSU.
 We have clear positions on substance that cannot be reversed," Seehofer told reporters.
-(Additonal reporting by Holger Hansen and Andrea Shalal in Berlin and Joern Poltz in Munich; Editing by Gareth Jones)
+(Reporting by Michael Nienaber; Editing by Gareth Jones)